Macroscopic bioinspired magnetic active matter and the physical limits of magnetotaxis

-Analyzing the translational equation of motion the dimensionless numbers $F_{0} \tau (M v_{0})^{-1}$ and $\Gamma\tau M^{-1}$ emerge, where $\tau\sim L/v_{0}$ is a typical time scale for the translational motion of each {\bf{MagD-bot}}.
-In steady-state both terms should be comparable.
+Analyzing the translational equation of motion, the dimensionless numbers $F_{0} \tau (M v_{0})^{-1}$ and $\Gamma\tau M^{-1}$ emerge, where $\tau\sim L/v_{0}$ is a typical time scale for the translational motion of each {\bf{MagD-bot}}.
+In steady state both terms should be comparable.
 Therefore, it is enough to consider only one of them to understand the competition between different forcing terms.
 We called the inverse of the first dimensionless number

-This dimensionless parameter quantify the competition between the centripetal force ($M v_{0}/\tau \sim M v_{0}^{2}/L $), and the activity, $F_{0}$, of the {\bf{MagD-bot}}.
+This dimensionless parameter quantifies the competition between the centripetal force ($M v_{0}/\tau \sim M v_{0}^{2}/L $), and the activity, $F_{0}$, of the {\bf{MagD-bot}}.
 The second dimensionless number relevant in this case appears by considering the rotational dynamics.
-In the low mass limit, the one relevant for MTB, the main forces competing will be the Coulombic torque $\tau^{c} $ and the torsional noise amplitude $\tau^{r}$.
+In the low-mass limit relevant for MTB, the main forces competing will be the Coulombic torque $\tau^{c} $ and the torsional noise amplitude $\tau^{r}$.
 We called this parameter: